MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    :::image type="content" source="media/segments_edit_details.png" alt-text="Edit details dialog box.":::

-1. Select **Run** to save the segment, activate it and begin processing your segment based on all the rules and conditions.
+1. Select **Run** to save the segment, activate it, and begin processing your segment based on all the rules and conditions.
 The **Segments** page displays the new segment.

+   > [!TIP]
+   > Save a segment configuration as a draft and complete it later.
+As a draft, the segment is considered inactive.
+When ready, select **Run** or **Activate** to activate the segment.

 ## Segment builder tips